JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 ---

 :::info
-Using the JATOS API requires some **advanced knowledge** about HTTP and how to call APIs from e.g. a programming language or a terminal.
+Using the JATOS API requires some **advanced knowledge** of HTTP and how to call APIs from e.g. a programming language or a terminal.
 If you just want to run a study with JATOS this is probably not what you need.
 Anything that you do with the API is also possible from the JATOS' GUI.
 :::

 ## Introduction